kevkenshi-max/web-sprint-challenge-advanced-react/README.md

 Be prepared to demonstrate your understanding of this week's concepts by answering questions on the following topics.
 Add your answers below.

 1. What are the main differences between a stateful and a functional component?
+-  The literal difference is that one has state, and the other doesn't.
+That means the stateful components are keeping track of changing data.

 2. When does a componentWillMount function be called?
 What about a componentWillUpdate?
+-  The componentWillMount lifecycle hook is an ideal choice when it comes to updating business logic, app configuration updates, and API calls.
+   The componentWillUpdate is used during the updating phase of the React lifecycle.

 3. Define stateful logic.
+-  Stateful logic refers to a form of computational logic in which the same devices both store logic values and perform logical operations.

 4. What are the three step of creating a successful test?
 What is done in each phase?
+-  End to end test: Simulates a user clicking through a site Integration test: Verify that several components work together Unit test: Test individual functions/components